KXTE: KFBI (1992–1996)

-Alternative rock (1996-2022)
+Alternative rock (1996–2022)

 Three years later, in April 1996, Americom sold KFBI to American Radio Systems (ARS), where PD Mike Stern and GM Alan Gray changed the call letters to KXTE, flipped the station's format to alternative rock, and rebranded the station as “X 107.5”.
 ARS later merged with Infinity Broadcasting (forerunner to CBS Radio).

 Stern stayed on KXTE until the station pulled him in November 2005, a month before he left terrestrial radio for Sirius Satellite Radio.
 He was replaced by Adam Carolla, which began airing on January 3, 2006, and ended on February 20, 2009.
 Dave Farra and Jason Mahoney, hosts of The Dave and Mahoney Morning Show, returned to the Las Vegas airwaves to take over mornings on April 20, 2009.
 On August 3, 2015, it was announced that Dave and Mahoney would re-locate from Las Vegas to CBS Radio sister station KHMX in Houston.
 On January 15, 2017, it was announced that the show would return to KXTE starting February 6.

 On February 2, 2017, CBS Radio announced it would merge with Entercom (now Audacy).
 The merger was approved on November 9, 2017, and was consummated on November 17.

 On September 14, 2020, KXTE rebranded as Alt 107.5 as part of a nationwide expansion of networked programming and the Alt brand across Entercom's alternative stations.
 As part of this, KXTE program director and afternoon host Ross Mahoney was let go, while "Dave & Mahoney" remained in mornings and would be syndicated to San Diego sister station KBZT.
 In addition, KXTE would add KROQ Los Angeles host Nicole Alvarez for middays, KRBZ Kansas City's "Church of Lazlo" for afternoons, and WNYL New York's Kevan Kenney and Bryce Segall for nights and overnights, respectively.
 By mid-2022, the station had dropped most of the out of market programming and was being programmed locally again.

-On October 6, 2022, it was announced that Audacy and Beasley Broadcast Group would swap a pair of stations in Las Vegas, with Audacy swapping ownership of KXTE to Beasley in exchange for KDWN.
+On October 6, 2022, it was announced that Audacy and Beasley Broadcast Group would swap a pair of stations in Las Vegas, with Audacy swapping ownership of KXTE to Beasley in exchange for KDWN and translator K268CS.
 The company stated that the syndicated Dave & Mahoney show, based at KXTE, will remain on the station upon the closure of the deal.
 Beasley would begin operating the station through a local marketing agreement on November 14, at which time the station dismissed the entirety of the airstaff and began running jockless with limited imaging outside of Dave & Mahoney.